 I'm a general computer geek here at the Space Sciences Laboratory, on and off

 for about 20 years now, spending most of that time working on several

 SETI projects, including

 More details about my work are in the Frequenty Asked Questions below.

-I am a also a professional musician.
+I am also a professional musician.
 Weird, adventurous stuff, mostly.

-In the last few years played hundreds of shows in over 20 countries.
+I've played hundreds of shows in dozens of countries.

 More information about all that can be found on my